Special thanks to our wonderful/charitable sponsors who have donated their time and services for free.

 Welcome to the Marino Local History Society (MLHS) website.
 The MLHS has grown rapidly since it was formed in 2007.
 The MLHS for historical reasons covers Fairview, Drumcondra, Ballybough, and Clontarf.
 The MLHS is a dedicated on-line historical society targeting the diasporas around the world.
 An important aspect of local history is the publication and cataloguing of its research.
 Local history tends to be less documented than other types of history.
 In Russian-speaking post-Soviet states local history is known as krayevedenie and is taught in primary schools.
 Much of our local history is recorded as folklore or captured in photographs; both are vulnerable to the passage of time.
 How many photographs, family histories have been lost over the decades.

 ♥ Preserving Our Local History & Heritage – TV & Media

-The Marino Local History Society has been active in preserving our local history & Heritage.
+The Marino Local History Society has been active in preserving our Local History & Heritage.
 Between 2014-2016 we received no less than three commission requests from various TV stations for the 1916/2016 centenary commemorations.
 We have worked on several TV programs (Ireland, Northern Ireland, & UK) both writing & researching.
 Our work has been televised on RTE, Sky Atlantic, and Sky Arts.
 The Marino Local History Society 1916 documentary project was approved for production and broadcasting in Ireland.
 Our ‘You Tube’ videos have clocked up 100,000 hits and viewed in 90+ countries.
 Our highly successful TV program Urban Secrets presented by Alan Cummins has been repeated monthly on Sky Atlantic since 2012, making it one of Sky Atlantic’s longest running programmes.
 Urban Secrets has brought great publicity to Marino and Fairview.
 Every ten repeats is approx. 350,000 viewers.
 The first quarter of the program features Marino and Fairview.
-We filmed the tunnels in the CASINO, took a stroll around the Crescent, looked behind the walls of the Jewish cemetery and finished up on the Luke Kelly Bridge talking about Dracula.
+We filmed the tunnels at the CASINO, took a stroll around the Crescent, looked behind the walls of the Jewish cemetery and finished up on the Luke Kelly Bridge talking about Dracula.
 Urban Secrets has also been shown in South America and Australia.
 Urban Secrets: when is it on next click here